rse/graphql-tools-subscribe/README.md

 GraphQL-Tools-Subscribe
 =======================

-[HERE BE DRAGONS -- STILL WORK IN PROGRESS]
+[HERE BE DRAGONS -- EARLY ADOPTERS ONLY]

 Subscription Framework for GraphQL-Tools